 The known non-trivial lower bounds for the \local model can be essentially divided in two main groups: those that are based on the \emph{round elimination technique}, and those that explicitly design some hard instances where it is possible to apply some \emph{indistinguishability arguments}.

-\paragraph{Round elimination.} On a high level, lower bounds shown via the round elimination technique consist in constructing a sequence of problems that satisfy some desired properties.
-More in detail, let $P_0$ be a problem of interest for which we want to show a lower bound.
-The goal (and the challenge) is to produce a sequence $P_0, P_1, \ldots, P_T$ of problems such that the following two properties hold: (i) for all $0<i\le T$ it holds that $P_i$ is one round easier that $P_{i-1}$; (ii) $P_T$ cannot be solved in $0$ rounds.
+\paragraph{Round elimination.} At a high level, lower bounds shown via the round elimination technique consist of constructing a sequence of problems that satisfy some desired properties.
+More precisely, let $P_0$ be a problem of interest for which we want to show a lower bound.
+The goal (and the challenge) is to produce a sequence $P_0, P_1, \ldots, P_T$ of problems such that the following two properties hold: (i) for all $0<i\le T$ it holds that $P_i$ is one round easier than $P_{i-1}$; (ii) $P_T$ cannot be solved in $0$ rounds.
 Such a sequence implies that $P_0$ cannot be solved in $T$ rounds and hence we obtain a lower bound for $P_0$.
 The first \local lower bounds based on this technique date back to the late '80s and the beginning of the '90s, and they show that $3$-coloring cycles requires $\Omega(\log^* n)$ rounds (where $n$ is the number of nodes in the graph), both for deterministic \cite{linial-1992-locality-in-distributed-graph-algorithms} and randomized \cite{naor-1991-a-lower-bound-on-probabilistic-algorithms-for} algorithms.
-Even though at a first glance such a technique may look conceptually easy, for many years it was very challenging for researchers to use it for showing lower bounds for different graph problems in the \local model.
+Even though at a first glance such a technique may look conceptually easy, for many years researchers found it very difficult to use it for showing lower bounds for different graph problems in the \local model.
 In fact, the first round elimination lower bound after the aforementioned ones was shown more than 25 years later, in a paper that presents a lower bound for the sinkless orientation problem,\footnote{A solution to sinkless orientation requires orienting edges such that no node is a sink.} the proof of which is very long and involved \cite{brandt-fischer-etal-2016-a-lower-bound-for-the}.